marina601/discover-malta/TESTING.md

 ## Add Trip

-- This option is only available for the admin users.
+- This option is only available for admin users.
-- Login to site with Admin Account and navigate to the Profile page, confirm the profile page displays an additinal link which lets the user to add a trip to the database.
+- Login to site with Admin Account and navigate to the Profile page, confirm the profile page displays an additional link which lets the user add a trip to the database.
 - Confirm the add trip form is displayed as expected.
-- Confirm custom placeholders are present guiding the user through the form submittion
+- Confirm custom placeholders are present, guiding the user through the form submission.
-- Try to sumbit an empty form, confirm the form is not submitted and the user is being diverted to the trip name, where the placeholder tells the user what is they need to enter.
+- Try to submit an empty form, confirm the form is not submitted and the user is being diverted to the trip name, where the placeholder tells the user what is they need to enter.
-- Try to upload text file instead of the media file confirm the validation is present and user is given feedback.
+- Try to upload a text file instead of the media file to confirm the validation is present and the user is given feedback.
-- There are two buttons at the bottom of the page, click on the "Cancel" button, confirm the user is bein redirected to their Profile Page and the information entered is not saved.
+- There are two buttons at the bottom of the page, click on the "Cancel" button, confirm the user is being redirected to their Profile Page and the information entered is not saved.
-- Once all the required fields in the form has been submitted, click "Add Trip" button, confirm the user is being taken to the new *Trip Details Page*, where they can check the information they entered.
+- Once all the required fields in the form has been submitted, click the "Add Trip" button, confirm the user is being taken to the new *Trip Details Page*, where they can check the information they entered.
-- Login to Django Admin panel and confirm the new trip has been added to the database.
+- Login to the Django Admin panel and confirm the new trip has been added to the database.
-- Also as an admin user, they are able to update or delete current trip by clicking on the relevant links.
+- Also the admin user can update or delete the current trip by clicking on the relevant links.
-- Confirm the user is able to search the newly created trip.
+- Confirm the user can search the newly created trip.
-- Confrim the user can purchase the trip and add review.
+- Confirm the user can purchase the trip and add a review.
 - Click on the "Delete" button, confirm the delete functionality works as expected.
 - Confirm all the related reviews are deleted from the database when the trip is deleted.
 - Log out and modify the url to /trips/add_trip/, confirm the user is redirected to the login page.